Here’s an idea for an alternative way to setup your Fluval Spec aquarium: go topless! That is to say, sans lid . . .

 - Runs Cooler: With greater surface area for air to freely flow over, the aquarium will operate slightly cooler due to evaporation.
 If you run a cooling fan, it will work more efficiently with the top off for easy airflow over the water surface.

-- Attractive for the Spec: The Fluval Spec line of aquariums are rimless, with a nice clean edge of beveled glass at the top.
+- Attractive for the Spec: The Fluval Spec (and EVO) line of aquariums are rimless, with a nice clean edge of beveled glass at the top.
 This look is similar to the ADA rimless tanks and it looks very nice without a top.
 The stock light, being attached to the end of the aquarium and not the lid, works the same with or without the top.

 There are some very real arguments against operating an aquarium topless.
 Here are a few to consider: